oderatonny6967/week-2-assignment-oderatonny6967/README.md

 **1.1 Retrieving All Expenses:**

-Write a SQL query to retrieve all data points (columns) from the "Expenses" table.
+Write an SQL query to retrieve all data points (columns) from the "Expenses" table.

 **1.2 Specific Columns:**

-Modify your query to select only specific columns relevant to your analysis.For example, you might choose "date," "category," and "amount" to analyze spending patterns by category and date.
+Modify your query to select only specific columns relevant to your analysis.
+For example, you might choose "date," "category," and "amount" to analyze spending patterns by category and date.

 **1.3 Filtering by Date Range:**
-Write a query to retrieve expenses charged between a specific date range (e.g., January 1, 2024, to February 15, 2024).
+Write a query to retrieve expenses charged between a specific date range (e.g., January 1, 2021, to December 15, 2024).
 Remember to use the appropriate data type for the "date" column when specifying the date range in your query.

 ## Part 2: Filtering with WHERE Clause (45 minutes)